-

 Estimated reading time

-That’s why we’re here with the facts on ransomware so you might better protect your files.
+We’re here with the facts on ransomware so you might better protect your personal and financial information.

 What is ransomware?